Group14-Android/Project_Tracker/README.md

   - Show details on project
   - Have link to project logs, resources, and images
   - Link to create images, resources, and notes for a project
-- Image/ Note Log/Resource Stream
+- Note Log/Resource Stream
-  - Show list of images, notes, or resources
+  - Show list of notes, or resources
   - Click to go to each item
 - Image/ Note Log/Resource Detail
   - Show Details associated with them